 (away from the connected components on which $u \equiv - \infty$).
 In particular, if $X$ is also convex and $u$ is real valued then $u \in \call F (X)$ if and only if $u$ is convex on $X$.
 On the other hand, the subharmonics of the dual subequation are the so-called {\em subaffine}\sid{subaffine!function} functions; that is, they satisfy the comparison principle with respect to all affine functions.
 The characterizations of these two fundamental examples of constant coefficient pure second order suabequations will be briefly discussed in \Cref{sec:cccc} (see \Cref{prop:P_Ptilde}).

-This example is the most basic example of a {\em monotonicity cone subequation}\sid{subequation (constraint set)!monotonicity cone} (a constant coefficient subequation which is also a closed convex cone with vertex at the origin; see \Cref{sec:duality2}).
-This particular cone is used in the proof of the comparison principle for all pure second order subequations and degenerate elliptic PDEs, as will be discussed in Section~\ref{sec:comp}.
-A {\em fundamental family}\sid{subequation (constraint set)!monotonicity cone!fundamental family}\sid{fundamental family|seeonly{subequation, monotonicity cone, fundamental family}} of such cones can be found in Chapter 5 of \cite{chlp}. \end{example}
+The convexity subequation is the most basic example of a {\em monotonicity cone subequation}\sid{subequation (constraint set)!monotonicity cone} (a constant coefficient subequation which is also a closed convex cone with vertex at the origin; see \Cref{sec:duality2}).
+This particular cone is used in the proof of the comparison principle for all pure second order subequations and degenerate elliptic PDEs, as will be discussed in Chapter~\ref{chap:comp}.
+A {\em fundamental family}\sid{subequation (constraint set)!monotonicity cone!fundamental family}\sid{fundamental family|seeonly{subequation, monotonicity cone, fundamental family}} of such cones can be found in \cite[Chapter~5]{chlp}; see also \Cref{rem:CP_cc}. \end{example}

 Related examples are fundamental to our discussion.